 Following an old railroad route for much of the way, the 21.5-mi (34.6-km) Sam Vadalabene Bike Trail between Pere Marquette State Park and Alton is unquestionably the best venue for appreciating the scenery, even for a short walk, for Hwy-100 is a fast divided highway whose drivers don’t appreciate slowpokes.

 North of St. Louis on the Illinois side of the Mississippi, the high-speed section of the GRR between Grafton and Alton is widely considered one of its most scenic stretches.
 Towering limestone bluffs, their curving faces pocked with caves and overhangs, push the road to the edge of the broad lake formed by Lock and Dam No. 26.

-At Alton, 20 miles northeast of St. Louis, the riverfront turns decidedly urban.
+At Alton, (pop.
+26,528) 22 mi (32 km) northeast of St. Louis, the riverfront turns decidedly urban.
 The GRR races along the water, past busy tugboat docks, sulfurous chemical plants, and towering concrete grain elevators, all along a great protective levee under a thicket of high-tension power lines.
-The main attraction here is the vivid multicolored (and hugely lucrative) Argosy Alton casino boat, formerly the Alton Belle, the first in Illinois when riverboat gambling was made legal in 1991.
+The main attraction here is the vivid multicolored (and hugely lucrative) Argosy Casino Alton riverboat, formerly the Alton Belle, the first in Illinois when riverboat gambling was made legal in 1991.

-Six miles south of Alton, near the village of Hartford, keep an eye out for the signs to the Lewis & Clark State Historical Site, a reconstruction of the winter campsite of the Corps of Discovery in 1803-1804.
+Near the village of Hartford, nine mi (14.5 km) south of Alton, keep an eye out for the signs to the Lewis & Clark State Historical Site, a reconstruction of the winter campsite of the Corps of Discovery in 1803-1804.
 Recently expanded with a small state-run museum (618/251-5811, Wed.-Sun., free), the site sits opposite the confluence of the Missouri and Mississippi Rivers, which roll together in a muddy tide between swampy wooded banks.